jeancarlosZ/face-recognition-app-api/README.md

 # face-recognition-app-api

-This server code along with a database handle the requests to the `Clarifai` API and manage users for the `Face-Recognition-App`.
+This backend server code along with a database handle the requests to the `Clarifai` API and manage users for the frontend [Face-Recognition-App](https://github.com/jeancarlosZ/Face-Recognition-App).

 ## Getting Started